 SNAP Support Group Meeting

-We welcome you to the ______ - area SNAP meeting!
-We hope you will find the comfort, help and friendship we have been privileged to enjoy.
+We welcome you to the [LOCAL AREA/SPECIFIC GROUP] SNAP meeting!
+We hope you will find the comfort, help, and friendship we have been privileged to enjoy.

-SNAP is a grass-roots organization made up wholly of survivors and their support people.
-We were sexually abused, most of us as children, by priests.
+SNAP is a grass-roots organization made up of survivors, allies, and advocates.
+Survivors who connect with SNAP were sexually abused, many as children, by priests, nuns, or other religious leaders.
 Survivors seek healing and empowerment and find it by joining with other survivors.
-The only requirement for membership is that of being a survivor or support person.
+The only requirement to attend a support group is being a survivor or a support person and being willing to follow the SNAP Ground Rules.

 SNAP Support Group Meeting